Magritte Award for Best Film

 The Magritte Award for Best Film (French: Magritte du meilleur film) is an award presented annually by the Académie André Delvaux.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.
 The 1st Magritte Awards ceremony was held in 2011 with Mr. Nobody receiving the award for Best Film.
-As of the 2022 ceremony, Madly in Life is the most recent winner in this category.
+As of the 2024 ceremony, Love According to Dalva is the most recent winner.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.